 The civil remedy applies to digital forgeries that depict the victim in the nude, or engaged in sexually-explicit conduct or sexual scenarios.
-The remedy is enforceable against individuals who produced or possessed the forgery with intent to distribute it; or who produced, distributed, or solicited the forgery, if the individual knew or recklessly disregarded that the victim did not consent to the conduct.
+The remedy is enforceable against individuals who produced or possessed the forgery with intent to distribute it; or who produced, distributed, or received the forgery, if the individual knew or recklessly disregarded that the victim did not consent to the conduct.

-This bill creates a statute of limitations of 10 years; tolls the running of the statute of limitations until the plaintiff learns about the nonconsensual deepfake intimate image or they turn 18, whichever occurs later; and elaborates on the privacy protections available to plaintiffs during the course of any litigation, particularly with respect to the handling of discovery of the content at issue.
+This bill creates a statute of limitations of 10 years (more than double the default statute of limitations); tolls the running of the statute of limitations until the plaintiff learns about the nonconsensual deepfake intimate image or they turn 18, whichever occurs later; and elaborates on the privacy protections available to plaintiffs during the course of any litigation, particularly with respect to the handling of discovery of the content at issue.
 These provisions would apply both to existing law relating to nonconsensual disclosure of intimate images and the new cause of action for nonconsensual deepfake intimate images.